Ancient Iranian religion: Tishtrya and Tiri

 Astral deities figured more prominently in ancient Iranian religion than Vedic religion.
 This may be explained with the influence of Babylonian science on the Iranians, in particular the western groups.
 In the Avesta stars and constellations such as Ursa Major, the Pleiades, Vega, Fomalhaut and the Milky Way are mentioned.
 The most important astral deities seem to have been Tiri and Tishtrya.

 For reasons that are unknown, Tishtrya is associated with the star Sirius in one Yasht that is entirely devoted to her.
 Though the heliacal rising of Sirius is assumed to have occurred during the season of drought, his chief myth concerns a battle between him and the demonic star Apausha ("Nonprosperity") over rainfall and water.
 In a battle taking place along the shores of Varu-Karta, Tishtrya and Apausha battled each other while assuming the forms of a white stallion and an ugly horse.
 Though Apausha is initially victorious, Tishtrya eventually prevails after receiving worship, driving Apausha "along a path the length of a race course."
 This combat was reenacted by the Iranians in a yearly equestrian ritual.
 After assuming victory Tishtrya causes the cosmic sea to boil and surge.
 Then another star, Satavaisa (Formelhaut), arises with cloud-forming mists.
 These mists are blown by the wind in the form of "rain and clouds and hail to the dwelling and the settlements (and) to the seven continents."

 Tishtrya was considered to contain the seeds of waters and was thus closely connected with agriculture.
 He defeated shooting stars identified as witches, in particular one named "Bad Crop" (Duzhyāryā).
 In Zoroastrianism Tishrya was in late Achaemenid times identified with the western Astral deity Tiri (Mercury in Sassanid astronomy).
 Little is known about Tiri except from the highly important agricultural festival, the Tiragan.
 The fourth month, (Tir, Avestan Tishtryaeninis), and the 13th day (Tir) of the Zoroastrian calendar, bears this name.

 Practices

-In sharp contrast to other people of the Middle East, but similar to their Vedic relatives in India, the Iranians neither made images of their deities or built temples to house them.
+In sharp contrast to other people of the Middle East, but similar to their Vedic relatives in India, the Iranians neither made images of their deities nor built temples to house them.
 They preferred to worship their gods in the open.
 The ancient Iranians practiced a sacrificial ritual yazna.
 In this ritual fire and the sacred drink hauma played a key part.
 The chief officiant at this sacrifice was the zautar.